nvaws/labs/SAA-Lab03.md

 Now in the Configure triggers section.

-- Bucket – select your bucket (not the one with resized in the name)
+- Bucket – select your firstbucket (not the one with resized in the name)
 - Event type – Object Created (All)

 Leave other fields as default and click on Add at the bottom of the screen and then save on top of the screen.